 Without doubt, there is inflammatory rhetoric from both sides.
 Yet nowhere in the Journal story is there mention of the chilling incitement by extremist Islamic clerics and even some Arab Knesset members against Israel and Jews.

 And the Journal’s Schwartz, Lieber and Trofimov conceal that Adalah also traffics in incitement via Jabareen’s so-called “legal center”.
 Indeed, various of the falsehoods peddled by Zoabi are taken from Adalah.
 Jabareen’s supposed legal claims against Israel are a baseless list of allegations without merit, including that Israel’s flag is discriminatory, that likewise discriminatory is Israel’s requirement of citizen ID’s, and much more in the same vein.
 Adalah is another extremist voice and, again, the Journal concealed essential facts about an individual who himself has fed prejudice and hatred in Israel via his foreign–supported NGO.

-Two other Israeli Arab community leaders are quoted in the story – also both far-left activists hostile to the Jewish state – Fadi Quran and Maha al-Naquib, although neither are identified as such.
-Quran is termed a “community organizer” and al-Naquib is simply “a former Lod city councilor.”
+Two other far-left activists hostile to the Jewish state are quoted in the story – Fadi Quran and Maha al-Naquib, although neither are identified as such.
+West Bank Palestinian Quran is termed a “community organizer” and al-Naquib is simply “a former Lod city councilor.”

 Prominent moderates in the Israeli Arab community are ignored.
 There was no reference to Khaled Abu Toameh, perhaps the most eminent Israeli Arab journalist in Israel, nor to Yoseph Haddad, who is one of a growing number of Israeli Arabs who have enlisted in the IDF.
 A member of the elite Golani Brigade, he speaks extensively on issues related to Israel.
 Many others not aligned with radical anti-Israel views would have been relevant and added insight.